Opfour/usb-dos/README.md

 ## What it contains: SvarDOS plus a menu launcher and a choice of freeware writing tools

-The operating system is [SvarDOS](http://svardos.org/), the latest release as at end 2024.
+The operating system is [SvarDOS](http://svardos.org/), the latest release as of January 2025.
 For source code for the OS, go to the SvarDOS website.

+Someone asked where are my build scripts and source code.
+They are all included.
+This is a facetious way of saying that I did not compile anything that is included here.
+All I did was install and configure things and work out [how to make](https://liam-on-linux.livejournal.com/50416.html), and image, and reproduce DOS-bootable USB media.

 It has a simple launch menu using the DOSShell menu from PC DOS 2000, which back in 2021 I made into a Virtualbox VM and [blogged about here](https://liam-on-linux.livejournal.com/78306.html).